Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

-Note that once we moved to this hybrid, the program $P$ in the current hybrid applies the original circuit $P$ from the Construction \ref{constr:standard}, only applying $\hashQ$ in the middle, between the two permutations $\Pi\left( k_{\sf in}, \cdot \right)$ and $\Pi\left( k_{\sf out}, \cdot \right)$.
-This means we can invoke the $\left( f'(\eSize), 1/f'(\eSize) \right)$-indistinguishability of each of the functions $\hashL$ from decomposable.
-This finishes our proof, as the obtained distributions is just for permutations on both ends, which are decomposable with the permutations the concatenate $\hashQ$ from its two sides.
+\begin{itemize} \item $\Hyb_{3}$: The original distribution of the obfuscated dual-free construction $\left( P, P^{-1} \right)$, using the permutation-indistinguishability of $\hashL$ (which implies the permutation-indistinguishability of $\hashQ$). \end{itemize} Note that once we moved to the previous hybrid, the program that's obfuscated applies the original circuit $P$ from the Construction \ref{constr:standard}, only applying $\hashQ$ in the middle, between the two permutations $\Pi\left( k_{\sf in}, \cdot \right)$ and $\Pi\left( k_{\sf out}, \cdot \right)$.